Tapinocaninus: Dentition

 Although there is currently no specimen with perfectly preserved teeth, the dental description for Tapinocaninus has been drawn from various skulls (NMQR 2984, NMQR 2986, NMQR 2987, ROZ K95).This dinocephalian has a heterodont dentition, consisting of incisors, canines and post canines.
 There are a maximum of five incisor teeth present in the premaxilla, all of which display talon and heel morphology.
 A singular canine is the first tooth in the maxilla bone, it is curved backward, and does not have a heel.
 Following the canine is the post canine teeth, characterized by pointed crowns and small, lingually situated heels.
 The dentition indicates that these animals were likely an herbivore or omnivore.

 Paleobiology

 Posture and locomotion

 Researchers suggest the forelimb posture of Tapinocaninus to be “intermediate” between sprawling and an upright posture.
-It is suggested that they are more upright standing than sphenacodonts, but more sprawled than theriodont theraspids.
-Their intermediate posture is can be explained by their long bones, in addition to the shape and positioning of the humerus and medially inflected femur.
+It is suggested that they are more upright standing than sphenacodonts, but more sprawled than theriodont therapsids.
+Their intermediate posture can be explained by their long bones, in addition to the shape and positioning of the humerus and medially inflected femur.
 This postural stance would also be more supportive of the Tapinocaninus’ larger body size.
-Additionally, the presence of intercentra only in the anterior dorsal vertebrae and medial directed zygapophyses in Tapinocaninus suggests that they had less undulatory locomotion in when compared to sphenacodonts.
+Additionally, the presence of intercentra only in the anterior dorsal vertebrae and medially directed zygapophyses in Tapinocaninus suggests that they had less undulatory locomotion in when compared to sphenacodonts.

 Feeding

 Heterodont dentition indicates that the teeth are morphologically differentiated by shape.
-In Tapinocaninus, this includes incisors, canines, and post canines, all of which have different shapes which allows for a variety of functions.
-Tapinocaninus was likely an herbivore or a carnivore.
+In Tapinocaninus, this includes incisors, canines, and postcanines, all of which have different shapes which allows for a variety of functions.
+Tapinocaninus was likely an herbivore or an omnivore.